alexmen656/control-studio/README.md

 IG_APP_SECRET=your_instagram_app_secret_here
 ```

-### And in backend/plattforms/ you need to add credentials.json, you can this file from Google Cloud, it looks like this:
+### And in backend/plattforms/ you need to add credentials.json, you can get this file from Google Cloud, it looks like this:

 ```sh
 {